Tanz0rz/haxe-fmod/MIGRATION.md

 The export also emits `FmodEventEnum.hx`: a `FmodEventEnum` enum covering every event, with values named like the `FmodEvents` constants and `path()`/`guid()` mappers back to the strings.
 It suits switch statements and LDtk external enums.
 Ignore the file if you never need that.

-## Everything else 2.0 adds

-Features with no 1.x equivalent need no migration.
-The CHANGELOG's 2.0.0 section lists them all, and `LIMITATIONS.md` covers what the library deliberately leaves out.